Plant Selection and Installation Services in Fairhaven, MA

 Below, we explain how proper selection, placement, and installation create landscapes that actually last.

 Plants die for predictable reasons.
 Wrong plant in wrong location.
 Planted too deep or too shallow.
 Spaced too close together.
 Not enough water during establishment.
-Shade plants stuck in full sun or sun-loving plants shoved in shade.
-These mistakes cost money and time waiting years for replacements to fill in.

 Plant selection and installation done right means picking plants that survive Massachusetts winters, matching them to actual site conditions, spacing them for mature size, planting at proper depth, and establishing them correctly.
 We design plant beds, select every plant, and install everything so it actually grows instead of struggling for a season then dying.

-Properties in Fairhaven, Mattapoisett, Marion, New Bedford, and Dartmouth need plants that handle Zone 6b conditions, coastal exposure, sandy or clay soil, and freeze-thaw cycles.
+Properties in Fairhaven, Mattapoisett, Rochester, Marion, New Bedford, Acushnet, and Dartmouth need plants that handle Zone 6b conditions, coastal exposure, sandy or clay soil, and freeze-thaw cycles.
 Generic plant selections from garden centers often look great but don't survive here long-term.
 Professional plant selection accounts for what actually thrives in local conditions.

-Plant Selection for Massachusetts Climate
+Plant Selection for the South Coast

-Plant selection for Massachusetts means choosing varieties that survive Zone 6b winters and handle unpredictable weather.
+Plant selection for South Coast Massachusetts means choosing varieties that survive Zone 6b winters and handle unpredictable weather.
 Some plants marketed at garden centers won't make it through first winter here.
 Others struggle with summer heat or spring freezes that damage new growth.

 Coastal properties deal with additional challenges.
 Salt spray from storms, wind exposure, and sandy soil that doesn't hold moisture or nutrients.
 Plants for coastal areas need salt tolerance and ability to survive in less-than-ideal soil.
 Standard plant selections that work inland often fail within sight of water.